syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Layout-Management.md

 Margin Properties for Layout Managers

-For all the Layout Managers supported by Essential Diagram, except _Symmetric and Table Layout Manager_, it is now possible to set the left and right margins for the graph that can be laid out by the layout manager.
+For all the Layout Managers supported by Essential® Diagram, except _Symmetric and Table Layout Manager_, it is now possible to set the left and right margins for the graph that can be laid out by the layout manager.
 The two new properties, i.e, TopMargin and LeftMargin of the Layout Manager will set the margin for the graph using the following code snippet.

 {% tabs %}